luizpvas/functuts/priv/tutorials/en/06-building-a-simple-and-useful-component-with-phoenix-liveview.md

 # Building a simple and useful component with Phoenix LiveView

 Phoenix LiveView is an Elixir library for writing front-end components backed by the server.
 With LiveView, we can make interactive UIs without writing a single line of Javascript.

+It's all in the same language - but better - the same runtime and environment.
+I've seen people question the benefits of "isomorphic" apps, usually using Node on the backend and any JS framework on the client.
+LiveView is different because we're not only using the same language, we're sharing the same environment with the server.
+We have access to everything running on the server.
+In particular, I'm really excited about:

+- A single place for translations with Gettext.
+- Routing helpers are available.
+Have you ever hardcoded a URL in a JS file?

 In this tutorial, we're going to implement a subscription page for a fictional SAAS company.

 ## What we're building